DallinKelson/curly-couscous/README.md

 # about
-This is a script that will bogus tips to prolifewhistleblower.com, a Texan anonymous tip line for reporting abortions.
-Hopefully these fake tips make the system useless.
+This is a script that will create bogus tips to prolifewhistleblower.com, a Texan anonymous tip line for reporting abortions.
+Hopefully these fake tips help make the system useless.

 # usage
 Insall dependencies